ha-energymanager/energy-manager-integration/README.md

   - Tabs: Dashboard, History
 - Costs
   - Tabs: Single tab containing costs and usage details

+## Tidy up the Overview dashboard
+By default Home Assistant adds a lot of entities to the **Overview** dashboard, whether you like it or not.
+This makes it very untidy and not how Energy Manager intended.
+The strong recommendation is to manage the Overview dashboard and remove all the cards that have been placed there.
+Perform the following to tidy the dashboard up:
+1) From the Overview dashboard, selec that **edit** pencil icon (top right)
+2) From the **Edit dashboard** modal window, select **Take control** from the 3 dot menu at top right
+3) Select either **Take control** or enable **Start with an empty dashboard** and then **Take control**, depending on what you want
+4) Go through and delete all the cards

 ## Add in your own personal yaml settings
 Add the contents of your personal yaml files into the Energy Manager version of the files located in /config.
 Pay **special attention** not to double-up anything and to make sure that you place your content **outside** of the Energy Manager section dividers.
 Failure to do this will mean that your settings will be **deleted** on the next update.
 Keep a copy of your personalised files elsewhere so if after an update you realise that you failed to do this, you can at least get them back again.